openshift/rosa/README.md

 Unless your just testing out MOA, we recommend using a dedicated AWS account to run any production clusters.
 If you are utilizing AWS Organizations, you can use an AWS account within your organization or [create a new one](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_create.html#orgs_manage_accounts_create-new).

-Next, you must not have a Service Control Policy applied to the AWS account you plan to use.
-As part of the cluster creation process, moactl will perform the following actions:
+If you are using AWS organizations and you need to have a Service Control Policy (SCP) applied to the AWS account you plan to use, see the [Red Hat Requirements for Customer Cloud Subscriptions](https://www.openshift.com/dedicated/ccs#scp) for details on the minimum required SCP.

+As part of the cluster creation process, `moactl` will perform the following actions:

 - Create an osdCcsAdmin IAM user:
   - This user will have Programmatic access enabled.